Tom Vint, retired AP sports writer, dies of COVID-19 at 72

 Vint also was a fixture at the old Rosenblatt Stadium, where he covered the College World Series every year, and in the press rooms at high school state championship events.
 Vint also wrote and edited news stories and served as state broadcast editor.

-Mark Thiesen, now Alaska news editor for the AP, worked with Vint for five years in Omaha.
+Mark Thiessen, now Alaska news editor for the AP, worked with Vint for five years in Omaha.
 He said Vint was the designated trainer for new employees, a role that fit his personality.

-“He was an incredible teacher and mentor,” Thiesen said.
-“AP has a language all its own and weird idiosyncracies.
+“He was an incredible teacher and mentor,” Thiessen said.
+“AP has a language all its own and weird idiosyncrancies.
 He was the most patient teacher.
 Omaha was always a good training ground for AP writers.
 I can’t imagine how many people he put on the right path.”

 Dave Zelio, an assistant sports editor for AP who started his full-time career in Omaha, recalled Vint’s gentle patience.